plu/pxctest/README.md

 ## FBSimulatorControl

-The functionality provided by `pxctest` would not be possible without the great [FBSimulatorControl Framework](https://github.com/facebook/FBSimulatorControl) provided by [Lawrence Lomax](https://github.com/lawrencelomax) at [Facebook](https://github.com/facebook).
+The functionality of `pxctest` would not be possible without the great [FBSimulatorControl Framework](https://github.com/facebook/FBSimulatorControl) provided by [Lawrence Lomax](https://github.com/lawrencelomax) at [Facebook](https://github.com/facebook).